 Layered cocktails do not create new textures or flavors but make a beautiful presentation.
 Layered cocktails were made before the term molecular mixology existed but this technique is still used today by molecular mixologists so I decided to include it.

 To create layered cocktails, each ingredient is carefully poured into a glass or carafe starting with the densest liquid first and progressing to the least dense.
-At The Aviary in Chicago, Chef Grant Achatz uses the Cocktailmaster device to make a 7 Layer Hurricane with cranberry stock, passion fruit juice, blood orange juice, lime juice and three types of rum.
+The Cocktailmaster device can be used to make a 7 Layer Hurricane with multiple juices and types of rum.
 Get your Cocktailmaster from our store and create your next signature cocktail or dish.

 Infusing Spirits with New Flavors